Skip to content

 More visible scars

-Recovery from male lifting
+Recovery from male facelift

 First 48 hours